deso-protocol/dips/dips/dip-6.md

 ## One-Line Description

-This proposal allows DeSo profiles to have DAO Coins in addition to Creator Coins
+This proposal introduces DAO Coins to the DeSo ecosystem

 ## Explanation and Motivation